-The Securities are governed by Irish law and the security in the Pool conferred on the Securities relies, on the date of this Base Prospectus, exclusively on the ACS Acts.
-At the date of this Base Prospectus, the mortgage loans comprised in the Issuer's Cover Assets Pool and their related security are governed by Irish law.
-No assurance can be given as to the impact of any possible judicial decision or change to European Union or Irish law (including in connection with the ACS Acts or affecting the Issuer or the Group), regulation or administrative or regulatory practice after the date of this Base Prospectus.
+The Securities are governed by Irish law and the security in the Pool conferred on the Securities relies, on the date of this Base Prospectus, exclusively on the ACS Act.
+At the date of this Base Prospectus, the mortgage credit assets comprised in the Issuer's Cover Assets Pool and their related primary security are governed by Irish law.
+No assurance can be given as to the impact of any possible judicial decision or change to EU or Irish law (including in connection with the ACS Act or affecting the Issuer or the Group), regulation or administrative or regulatory practice after the date of this Base Prospectus.